AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-work-with-versions.md

 * The system looks for the page version that was active at the selected time.
 * This means the version shown was created/activated *before* the point in time selected in Timewarp.
-* When navigating to a page that has been deleted this will also be rendered - as long as the old versions of the page are still available in the repository.
+* When navigating to a page that has been deleted this is also rendered - as long as the old versions of the page are still available in the repository.
-* If no published version is found, then Timewarp will revert to the current state of the page on the author environment (this is to prevent an error/404 page, which would mean that you cannot browse anymore).
+* If no published version is found, then Timewarp reverts to the current state of the page on the author environment (this is to prevent an error/404 page, which would mean that you cannot browse anymore).

 >[!NOTE]
 >